ZW-SIYUAN/OpenMOA_WEB/content/docs/_index.md

 {{< /cards >}}

 {{< cards >}}
-  {{< card url="Tutorials" title="Tutorials" icon="document-text" subtitle="These tutorials will show you how to get started with the OpenMOA library." >}}
+  {{< card url="/docs/guide/tutorials" title="Tutorials" icon="document-text" subtitle="These tutorials will show you how to get started with the OpenMOA library." >}}
 {{< /cards >}}

 {{< cards >}}
-  {{< card url="API Reference" title="API Reference" icon="document-text" subtitle="Welcome to the openmoa API reference.
+  {{< card url="/docs/guide/api-reference" title="API Reference" icon="document-text" subtitle="Welcome to the openmoa API reference.
 This documentation is automatically generated from the source code and provides detailed information on the classes and functions available in openmoa." >}}
 {{< /cards >}}